Can COVID-19 be spread through air ventilation systems

-We’ve been told by health officials to wear a mask and socially distance to prevent the spread of the virus, but Dr. Garold Minns said some studies suggest if you’re in an old building, small room, or even raising your voice, the chance of the virus spreading could increase.
+Health officials say to wear a mask and social distance to prevent the spread of the virus, but Dr. Garold Minns said some studies suggest if you’re in an old building, small room, or even raising your voice, the chance of the virus spreading could increase.

 “There is data that if people are singing, shouting, yelling, that some of those particles are finer and may drift in the air and those are the particles that could get into the air circulation of the building,” said Dr. Garold Minns.